fredlcore/BSB-LAN/docs/EN/troubleshooting.md

 The Serial Monitor in the Arduino IDE currently has a bug that allows you to only copy those parts of the Serial Monitor messages that you can see on the screen.
 Although this means that copying larger portions of log messages is tedious, you still have to provide the complete log in order to get support.
 Increasing the size of the Serial Monitor window helps a little.

 ---
-## Compiling fails: "Sketch too big"
-- [Select the *Minimal SPIFFS* partition scheme][SPIFFS] in the Arduino IDE under ***Tools/Partition Scheme***.
-**Attention:** This setting is reset to default when updating the ESP32 framework!
-If you are using over-the-air updates, you have to flash the software once via USB after changing the partition scheme before OTA updates will work again.

----
 ## No access to web-interface anymore
 If you have changed the settings in such a way that you cannot access the web-interface anymore, there are two ways to restore the system: